jonathanjhlam/Object-Oriented-Programming/README.md

 1. Fields: Variables that belong to an object or a class
   - Type 1: It belongs to the instance of the class
   - Type 2: It belongs to the class itself
 2. Methods: Functions that the object or the object can call

+**OOP in Python 3:**

+**Keyword: Class**
+- A built-in keyword in Python 3 that allows to create our own classes.
+- Example:

+# The Most Basic Class

+class ClassName: # Notice that Class names are capitalized
+	pass # An Empty Block
+#end of ClassName

+obj = ClassName()
+print(obj)